slundi/frust/cli/README.md

 * Can **group** multiple feeds into one
 * 🖼️ Retrieve article content when possible (images, audio, ...)
 * 🌐 No web server: you do not need to essure you use an available network port or secure it.
 It generates static files so you just need to serve them in your favorite web server (mine is **nginx**)
-* 🪶 Lightweight: written in Rust, does not run in background so you just need to define a **cron** to run it periodically
+* 🍃 Lightweight: it is written in Rust so it is green (fast and low memory usage), it also does not run in background so you just need to define a **cron** to run it periodically
 * 🕵 No spyware: sources available on [GitHub](https://github.com/slundi/frust), you can check for any bloatware
 * 🔒 You can run it as a non-root user.
 Just be sure to have permissions to write files in the output folder (mine is `/var/www/rss`)